 Roasted Garlic and Beet Soup

-Detox Cred: Beets may take a while to roast, but their powerful healthy status makes it worth the wait.
-(For a tasty side dish, saute the green tops -- they have double the potassium, folic acid, and iron as the sweet roots.)
-Garlic and leeks, both health-boosting alliums, add delicious flavor and dimension to any soup.
+Beets may take a while to roast, but it's worth the wait.
+(For a tasty side dish, saute the green tops.)
+Garlic and leeks add delicious flavor and dimension to this soup.

 - 3 medium beets

 - 2 tablespoons olive oil, plus more for drizzling

 - 1 large leek, thinly sliced

 - 1 bay leaf

 Heat oven to 400 degrees.
 Drizzle beets with olive oil and roast in parchment-lined foil until tender, about 1 hour.
 Meanwhile, drizzle garlic cloves with oil and roast in separate foil packet, about 30 minutes.
 Unwrap beets, let cool, peel, and quarter.
 Squeeze garlic from skin.
 Set aside.

 Heat 2 tablespoons olive oil in a pot over medium heat.
 Add leek and cook, stirring, until tender, 6 to 8 minutes.
 Add beets and garlic, thyme, bay leaf, and 3 cups water.
 Season with salt and pepper.